Karan-Manhas/Dino-Game/README.md

 # Dino-Game

-First attempt using Javascript to create a game
+This repository includes a mini-game created using vanilla CSS, JavaScript, and HTML.
+Use the Live Server extension to play the game.
+The game features increasing level complexity as you progress.